reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 + Line 20 has Alice declassify the wager for transmission.
 + Line 23 is updated so that Alice shares the wager amount with Bob.
 + Line 24 has her transfer the amount as part of her publication.
-The Reach compiler would throw an exception if `{!reach} wager` did not appear on line 23, but did appear on line 24.
+The Reach compiler would throw an exception if `{!rsh} wager` did not appear on line 23, but did appear on line 24.
 Change the program and try it.
 This is because the consensus network needs to be able to verify that the amount of network tokens included in Alice's publication match some computation available to consensus network.